 SimCap Subcommittee April Luncheon

-Date: Tuesday, April 16th, 2025 Time: 11:30 AM - 1:00 PM (in-person networking and provided lunch) Location: The Portland Bulding Room 216 and Virtually via Microsoft Teams Cost: Free!
-The City of Bend has been a leader for roundabouts in Oregon for decades, with a "roundabout-first" policy incorporated into their Transportation System Plan.
+Join the Circle and Learn About the NCHRP 1087 Guide for Intersection Control Evaluation and the City of Bend's Roundabout Design Manual Update Date: Wednesday, April 16th, 2025 Location: Virtual via Teams OR in-person Luncheon The Portland Building 1120 SW 5th Ave, Portland, OR Room 216 Time: 11:30 PM - 12:00 PM (in-person networking and provided lunch) 12:00 PM - 1:00 PM PST (in-person presentation and webinar) Cost: FREE!!
+Presenter: Bastian Schroeder, Kittelson and Associates; Kayla Fleskes-Lane and Randy Johnson, DKS Associates Moderators: Ali Razmpa and Anders Hart, Oregon ITE SimCap Co-chairs NCHRP Research Report 1087: Guide for Intersection Control Evaluation Overview NCHRP 1087 aims to bring consistency to ICE processes and chart a clear path for states that have not yet developed an ICE process.
+It also, because it includes a good deal of new research and methods, is a valuable resource for states that already have ICE processes, as well as local agencies that are also called upon to evaluate intersections holistically and equitably.
+Bastian Schroeder of Kittelson and Associates, who led the development of NCHRP 1087, will provide an overview of the guide to help practitioners make decisions regarding intersection type and control, while implementing safer and more cost-effective solutions.
+City of Bend Roundabout Design Manual Update The City of Bend has been a leader for roundabouts in Oregon for decades, with a "roundabout-first" policy incorporated into their Transportation System Plan.
 Bend has a roundabout design manual that was recently updated to incorporate the latest research in NCHRP Report 1043: Guide for Roundabouts and refresh their roundabout analysis policies.
 Kayla Fleskes-Lane and Randy Johnson of DKS Associates will highlight some of the key changes made, including an update to the Intersection Control Evaluation (ICE) process, guidance for mini roundabout siting and analysis, how to incorporate key walking and biking routes into the decision making process and when to consider a protected roundabout.
-Come enjoy lunch with us and learn more about roundabout analysis.
-2025 Greater Oregon Conference
+Come enjoy lunch with us or join remotely as a webinar and learn more about the NCHRP 1087 Guide for Intersection Control Evaluation and the City of Bend's latest guidance on design and analysis for roundabouts 2025 Greater Oregon Conference

 Date: May 16th, 2025 Location: OSU Cascades Campus, Ed Ray Hall, Bend, OR Time: 8:30am - 4:30pm This year’s conference will feature discussions covering a wide range of topics, including sustainable transportation, smart infrastructure, traffic management, and emerging technologies.
 It’s a fantastic opportunity to learn, share ideas, and network with industry leaders and peers.
 Why Should You Attend?